Mac "System Data" Large? 10 Ways to Clear It

 What Is the Normal Amount of System Data on a Mac?

-The size of System Data varies with the current state of your Mac, typically taking up about 12 GB of storage space.
+The size of System Data varies with the current state of your Mac, typically taking up 5 GB to 20 GB of storage space.

-In my case, you'll observe that the System Data occupies a substantial 136.63 GB, constituting the largest portion of my storage space.
+In my case, the System Data occupies a substantial 136.63 GB, constituting the largest portion of my storage space.
 So, why does it consume such a significant amount of space on my Mac?

 Read on to find out!

-Why Is System Data So High on My Mac?
+Why Is System Data Taking Up So Much Storage on Mac?

 The increased size of System Data is mainly due to the installation of numerous apps and frequent usage without timely cleaning of the cache files they generate.
 Additionally, the presence of system files can contribute to the large System Data on your Mac.